marcantonyw/agoraphobia/src/content/agoraphobia.md

 I just watched [this documentary of Laird Hamilton ](https://www.youtube.com/watch?v=utCQB2SG6UA)- big wave surfer guy.
 He does wild shit.
 Some waves are so big and fast, you have be towed into them by a jetski.
 That was his idea.

 Long story short, one day Laird and the guy towing him out to a big wave got caught in a bad spot and barely survived.
 Watch the doc for the details, but just imagine getting ragdolled by a wave so big it's physically impossible to surf it without a jetski and being unable to get back to the surface.
-When you finally do surface, you've gone >100 yards from where you started.
+When you finally do surface, you're 100 yards away where you went under.

-They *barely* make it back to the shore, his friend gets picked up by paramedics and goes straight into emergency surgery for a leg wound, but Laird found some other guy on the beach who was willing to tow him back out to the wave he just barely survived, and went immediately back out there.
+They *barely* made it back to the shore, his friend got picked up by paramedics and goes straight into emergency surgery for a leg wound, but Laird found some other guy on the beach who was willing to tow him back out to the wave he just barely survived, and went immediately back out there.
 PSYCHO SHIT RIGHT?

 Laird said he knew that if he didn't go right back out there, he'd be scared of big wave surfing forever and may never be able to overcome it.
-He instinctually knew, that before he leaves that situation and gets out of the danger, he **needs** to get back out there to prevent this from  becoming a traumatic experience.
+He instinctually knew that before he leaves that situation and gets out of the danger, he **needs** to get back out there to prevent this from  becoming a traumatic experience.
 They went back out, he caught the wave, all was good.

 Laird still surfs big waves to this day.
 His jet ski buddy never went near a big wave again.
 Jet ski guy needed emergency surgery, so it's not like he had the choice to get back out there.
 But there's a lesson in that.

 Laird somehow knew intuitively that turning back in that moment would lead to a fear he didn't want to develop.

 > **"But I can't handle all the feelings.
 I will run away if it gets bad enough.
 So I'm right in thinking that it could be harmful for me to be in a situation I'm not ready for.
 How am I supposed to act like this is harmless if backing out during a panic attack is harmful?"**